mr-ravin/EnText/README.md

 ![android application view 2](https://github.com/mr-ravin/entext/blob/master/EnText_aboutus.png)

 ##### Note: This work can be used freely after providing citation and/or deserved credits to this work.

-##### NOTE: Please use this android application at your own risk !!!
+Please use this android application at your own risk !!!